Friends, food and festivities. What more could you want?

 Friendsgiving is a great excuse to serve something a little different.
-Try Spatchcock Turkey flavored with harissa chili paste and maple syrup, or an all-in-one Thanksgiving Pie.
+Try Roasted Turkey flavored with harissa chili paste and maple syrup, or an all-in-one Thanksgiving Pie.

 Make It: Maple Harissa Roasted Turkey Add layers of flavor to your Turkey with a unique combination of ingredients, like harissa chili paste, garlic, maple syrup and brown sugar.
 Our Maple Harissa Turkey recipe